rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Rahul Ramesh Nair is a scientist in the field of carbon capture and carbon sequestration from atmosphere.
-His research interests lies at the intersection of process engineering, material sciences, technology assessment to develop novel materials that can remove carbon from the biosphere.
+Rahul Ramesh Nair is a scientist in the field of development of carbon-based nanocomposites for carbon capture and sequestration from atmosphere.
+His research interests lies at the intersection of process engineering, material sciences, technology assessment to develop practical and novel materials and/or processes that can remove carbon from the biosphere.
 **[Site under construction]**
 {style="text-align: justify;"}